 Giving Compass’ Take:

-• The UN provides an explanation of the consequences of the absence of global gender equality for individuals and society.
+• The UN provides an explanation of the consequences of failing to achieve global gender equality for individuals and society.

-• How can donors align their work around SDG 5?
-How do other types of equality play into gender equality?
+• How can you align your work around SDG 5?
+What role are you prepared to play in advancing global gender equality?

 • Learn about the importance of intersectional feminism.